telerik/xaml-docs/controls/radchartview/features/annotations/annotations-provider.md

 	}
 {{endregion}}

-*Example 10* demonstrates custom __AnnotationDescriptorSelector__ that returns a different descriptor based on the type of the model.
+*Example 10* demonstrates a custom __AnnotationDescriptorSelector__ that returns a different descriptor based on the type of the model.

 #### __[C#] Example 10: Creating the descriptor selector__
 {{region radchartview_annotations_annotationsprovider_10}}